 All group fixtures will be played with coloured clothing and black sight screens.
-There will be no reserve day in any of the One Day games, including the Final.
+Group fixtures and Quarter Finals will have no reserve day.

 COMPETITION STRUCTURE

 The competition shall be organised on a flexible regional basis as decided from time to time by NCCA.
 There will be four groups of five counties.
 Each county shall play against each other county in its group home or away as decided by NCCA.